 I came without any preparation.
-Normally when I’m traveling I don’t read books about my destination.
-I came with my own knowledge about Lithuania yet it was not very much.
+Usually, when I’m travelling, I don’t read books about my destination.
+I came with my knowledge about Lithuania, yet it was not very much.

-Based on my experience, traveling is a kind of an education.
-There is a saying in German for that — “reisen bildet”, which means “traveling is formatting you”.
-When I travel in a country I’ve never been before, the learning process usually begins after I’ve come back home.
+Based on my experience, travelling is a kind of education.
+There is a saying in German for that — “Reisen bildet”, which means “travelling is formatting you”.
+When I travel to a country I’ve never been to before, the learning process usually begins after I’ve come back home.
 I read about Lithuanians in the newspaper before coming here, but I did not concentrate too much on it.
-After the trip I may dig into some books or other texts about this country.
+After the trip, I may dig into some books or other texts about this country.
 Even in Mexico or Brazil, I often noticed that my interest in them usually begins after being there personally and physically.
-I’ve met very nice, interesting people yesterday evening and I had very good company.
+I’ve met a very nice, exciting people yesterday evening and I had an outstanding company.
 I realized that people are interested in strangers, which was a good experience.

 In Russia, I was there for my book “Tristan Chord”.
-It’s about the music, about a young man and the famous composer.
-Russians organized a piano and played “Tristan chord” during my reading, some music by Wagner on stage.
+It’s about the music about a young man and the famous composer.
+Russians organized a piano and played “” during my reading, some music by Wagner on stage.
 It was interesting.

-This is the same in Canada and countries with many immigrants coming from other places, and Brazil where Germans have been migrating to...
+The same is in Canada, Brazil, and countries where Germans have been migrating to.
 So I think that the story of my family has a global character and meaning.
-There are certain differences; everybody has his own tragedy but many families in the older generation have had this same kind of tragedy.
-They also feel a need to communicate it.
+There are specific differences; everybody has his tragedy, but many families in the older generation have had this same kind of disaster.
+They also feel a need to communicate.

-For some time in Lithuania, there has been an ongoing discussion about trauma from the Second World War and the periods before and after that, because it was so bad for this region.
-Sometimes Lithuania, the North Eastern part of Poland, Western part of Russia, Latvia, and Estonia, are called “bloody lands”.
+In Lithuania, there has been a discussion about Second World War trauma and the periods before and after.
+Sometimes Lithuania, the North-Eastern part of Poland, Western part of Russia, Latvia, and Estonia, are called “bloody lands”.
 Armies marched in one direction and retreated back.
-During the Holocaust some people helped Jews while others killed Jews and now these stories are being told and discussed.
-It’s interesting that you’ve said you catch the similar feelings in countries like Bolivia or Canada.
+During the Holocaust, some people helped Jews while others killed Jews, and now these stories are being told and discussed.
+Interestingly, you’ve said you catch similar feelings in countries like Bolivia or Canada.

 It’s true.
 The 20th century is often called the explosion of migration and flight.
 Perhaps our century also has this quality.
 I think there is a continuity of that sentiment in the Middle Eastern countries and it has not stopped.

-I noticed that one of your personal methods is to deal with this issue through humor.
-One can enjoy some good humor reading your books.
+I noticed that one of your methods is to deal with this issue through humour.
+One can enjoy some good humour reading your books.
 Even in translations, I notice the satirical attitude.
 I would say it’s quite bright as there is not much of sarcasm.
 Do you see this method a proper way to deal with trauma?

 I think so.
-[Laughs] Irony and sarcasm, for me is always important in life, especially trauma related.
+[Laughs] Irony and sarcasm, for me are always foremost in life, especially trauma-related.
 But it’s not easy.

 But this incorrectness comes from my childhood.
 My parents often spoke about the Russians or the Polish.
-For them the Polish are lazy people and the Russians are brutal.
-When they spoke about other migrants in the neighborhood, they used these kinds of stereotypes.
+For them, the Polish are lazy people, and the Russians are brutal.
+When they talked about other migrants in the neighbourhood, they used these kinds of stereotypes.
 Sometimes I heard them saying that there were also “good Russians”, yet I never understood what they concretely mean by that.

-That was information from my 80 year old cousin who heard it from her mother, who was my mother’s sister.
+That was information from my 80-year-old cousin who heard it from her mother, who was my mother’s sister.
 My mother never told me anything about all these things.
 But that was a real situation during the flight.
-I never knew this before but my parents had to hide themselves in a wood for one week in January 1945, in Poland.
+I never knew this before, but my parents had to hide in the forest for one week in January 1945, in Poland.
 It was cold.
 Then they were arrested again and sent into separate prison camps for one year.

-Why all this happened?
+Why did all this happen?
 I don’t know.
-Maybe because they’ve seen that my father had only one arm.
-He was a soldier fighting in Russia and he had lost his right arm.
+Maybe because they’ve seen that my father had only one arm, he was a soldier fighting in Russia, and he had lost his right arm.
 So everybody could see a young man who must have been a soldier.
-That could be the reason that they stopped the lorry, they saw they had to do something to him.
+That could be the reason that they stopped the lorry; they saw they had to do something to him.

-He felt humiliated being addressed in a rude way and also in a Russian language and he could not think of anything better than that.
+He felt humiliated being addressed in a common way and also in the Russian language, and he could not think of anything better than that.
 [Laughs] I find it funny, as it represents a common misunderstanding.
-Initially there was no intention to insult each other, but then it caused some stupid reaction.
+Initially, there was no intention to insult each other, but then it caused some stupid reaction.
 If the German did not address him in Russian, but rather in English or even German, it could have been different.

 I had a similar case, only without Hitler.
-In Bolivia I went into the sauna and they said to me, “You need costumes.”
-In Germany, it’s kind of an obscenity not to be nude.
+In Bolivia, I went into the sauna, and they said to me, “You need costumes.”
+In Germany, it’s kind of obscenity not to be nude.
 [Laughs]

-Anyway, even humor does not cure wounds.
+Anyway, even humour does not cure some wounds.
 I read memoirs of Janis Grinvalds’, a Latvian who wasn’t fighting on the Russian side and went all the way from Russia to Germany.
 His diary was published just recently, after his death.
-He was not taking part in those atrocities, the abuses and raping but he was documenting it every day — after they crossed the Ukrainian border.
+He was not taking part in those atrocities, the abuses and raping, but he was documenting it every day — after they crossed the Ukrainian border.
 Every night the high officers were mostly interested in robbing and looking for gold.
 Regular soldiers drank vodka and raped women, and then killed them.
-He described this in the most horrible way.
+He described this most horribly.
 Those journals were published in Latvian and translated into Estonian.
 I realized that it was also a traumatic experience for those Russian soldiers, of course, because no human could survive such things without consequences.

 Some of the perpetrators have also been traumatized from what they have done or seen.